Darshilshahcricbattle/super-player-auction-scraper/README.md

 - The scraped data is saved to the repository
 - You don't need to have your computer on or connected to the internet
 - All results are stored in your private GitHub repository
+- Email notifications are sent to darshil@cricbattle.com if the job fails
+- All commits to the repository will be made with your username and email

 ## Troubleshooting